sdv-dev/RDT/CONTRIBUTING.rst

 transforming and finally reverse transforming the data.
 By default, we run integration tests for each transformer that validate the following checks:

-1. The Transformer correctly defines the data type that it supports.
+1. The Transformer correctly defines the sdtype that it supports.
-2. At least one Dataset Generator exists for the Transformer data type.
+2. At least one Dataset Generator exists for the Transformer sdtype.
-3. The Transformer can transform data and produces outputs of the indicated data types.
+3. The Transformer can transform data and produces outputs of the indicated sdtypes.
-4. The Transformer can reverse transform the data it produces, recovering the original data type.
+4. The Transformer can reverse transform the data it produces, recovering the original sdtype.
    If ``is_composite_identity``, we expect that the reverse transformed data is equal to the original data.
 5. The HyperTransformer is able to use the Transformer and produce float values.
-6. The HyperTransformer is able to reverse the data that has previously transformed, and restore the original data type.
+6. The HyperTransformer is able to reverse the data that has previously transformed, and restore the original sdtype.

 If you wish to test any specific end-to-end scenarios that were not covered in the above checks, add a new integration test.
 Integration tests can be added under